 Rob has taken it upon himself to educate our members in the correct usage of “throwing shade” and why Madonna’s “Vogue” makes her a thieving bitch.
 He was once told by a class mate that he has a “Ghetto Booty” and he likes to talk about food an unhealthy amount.

-Muireann is also a 3rd Yr Science student, and as liaisons officer is in charge of all the campaigns we run throughout the year, both inside and outside of college, making it one of the most work-intensive jobs on committee.
+Muireann is a 3rd Yr Chemistry student, and as Liaison Officer is in charge of all the campaigns we run throughout the year, both inside and outside of college, making it one of the most work-intensive jobs on committee.

 When not screaming at Maths tutors for being incompetent, she can be found hounding the rest of the college for not getting involved with Qsoc and complimenting people on their style.